chisumo2016/renting-office-app/reservation.md

 [ x] Can only list their own reservations or reservations on their offices

-[ ] Allow filtering by office_id  only for authenticated host
+[x ] Allow filtering by office_id  only for authenticated host

 [ ] Allow filtering by user_id  nly for authenticated user

-[ ] Allow filtering by date range
+[x] Allow filtering by date range

 [ ] Allow filtering by status